tgh/BADVideo/ReadMe.txt

 -------
  NOTES
 -------
-- temporal average or median can be sped up by only dropping off the oldest value and adding the newest value
+- thought about temporal average/median sped up by only dropping off the oldest value and adding the newest value, but can't be done unless you go through the video cube per pixel per channel per frame (rather than per frame per pixel per channel), which would require an array of 921,600 temporal arrays.
 - temporal ends (close to first frame, close to last frame) can be done in different ways (like image border when doing filters: use first/last frame for missing frames, extend missing frames to the other direction (currently using